aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 **Project concept:** One-click support metadata collection for 1st Level Support.

-This project presents a realistic 1st Level Support automation workflow built around a PowerShell metadata collection script.
+This project demonstrates a realistic 1st Level Support automation workflow built around a PowerShell metadata collection script.

 I developed this project by adapting and enhancing a PowerShell script for support-relevant system metadata collection, then tested it on multiple Windows systems, documented the troubleshooting process, and wrote both technician-facing and user-facing documentation.